 The centres or units that apply to this programme must demonstrate that their research fulfills the programme’s requirements for excellence and that they:

-Accreditation as a Severo Ochoa center or unit of excellence has a duration of four years and includes:
+Accreditation as a “Severo Ochoa Centre of Excellence” or “María de Maeztu Unit of Excellence” has a duration of four years and includes: